 Both employees and employers are free to make voluntary contributions in addition to mandatory contributions.

-The employer is required to submit an MPF Remittance Statement to the MPF trustee within 10 days of the following month, detailing the employees relevant income, employers and employees mandatory and voluntary contribution.
+The employer is required to submit an MPF Remittance Statement to the MPF trustee within 10 days of the following month, detailing the employee’s relevant income, employer’s and employee’s mandatory and voluntary contributions.

 An employer must also provide each employee with a monthly pay-record showing the employee’s relevant income and the amount of contributions (both the employees and employers) within 7 working days after the mandatory contributions are made.